 Summer Colloquium Programming

-This summer, Beyond Barnard is working in collaboration with staff, faculty, alumnae, students, and employers to provide programs and event on a range of themes.
-Summer Colloquium represents an effort to provide supportive resources to students, alumnae, and Barnard's most recent graduates—the Class of 2020—regardless of their professional and intellectual ambitions.
+During Summer 2020 Beyond Barnard worked in collaboration with staff, faculty, alumnae, students, and employers to provide programs and event on a range of themes.
+Summer Colloquium represented an effort to provide supportive resources to students, alumnae, and Barnard's most recent graduates—the Class of 2020—regardless of their professional and intellectual ambitions.

 - Anchor Programs: Occasions for the Entire Barnard Community to come together